 Would You Lose Your Income If Your Contract Was Cancelled or a Gig Is Lost?

-If, for whatever reason, your DJ, KJ, or VJ contract is cancelled or a gig is lost, you would simply lose that potential income.
-DJ insurance could cover your lost income up to $1,500 for that cancelled gig.
+If, for whatever reason, your DJ, KJ, or VJ contract is canceled or a gig is lost, you would simply lose that potential income.
+DJ insurance could cover your lost income up to $1,500 for that canceled gig.
 That's a pretty sweet deal!

 Buy DJ Insurance Through Canopy